awsdocs/amazon-ecr-user-guide/doc_source/getting-started-console.md

 **Build, tag, and push a Docker image**

 In this section of the wizard, you use the Docker CLI to tag an existing local image \(that you have built from a Dockerfile or pulled from another registry, such as Docker Hub\) and then push the tagged image to your Amazon ECR registry\.
-For more detailed steps on using the Docker CLI, see [Getting started with Amazon ECR using the AWS CLI](getting-started-cli.md)\.
+For more detailed steps on using the Docker CLI, see [Using Amazon ECR with the AWS CLI](getting-started-cli.md)\.

 1. Select the repository you created and choose **View push commands** to view the steps to push an image to your new repository\.